 Do you want to learn how to make the easiest homemade keto cheese cracker recipe at home?
-Skip the store-bought crackers and try these crunchy Parmesan cracker recipe.
-They are totally addictive and the perfect keto snack with only of net carbs per bite.
+Skip the store-bought crackers and try this crunchy Parmesan cracker recipe.
+They are totally addictive and the perfect keto snack with only 0.6g of net carbs per bite.

 These keto cheese crackers are made with only high-fat, low-carb ingredients.
 Therefore, the amount of carbs per cracker is very low with only 0.6g of net carbs per crackers.
 Note that a standard snack serving size is about 6 crackers.
 So, one serve will brings you 3.6g of net carbs.

 To create the best keto cheese snacks I recommend pairing the cheese crackers with:

 If you love to make homemade keto crackers, I recommend you also try my:

 Have you made this keto crackers recipe yet?
 Share a picture with me on Instagram!
 I love to see your creation and connect with you.